Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Results and discussion

 \subsection{Electronic and local magnetic properties}

 Our DFT+DMFT calculations yield the $d$-states filling of 4.02, which is almost independent of pressure up to 10~GPa.
 At the same time, orbitals of $t_{2g}$ and $e_g$ symmetry have different fillings of 0.91 and 0.64, respectively.
 The former is not far from half-filling, that may lead to significant correlation effects~\cite{spin_freezing}.
 However, the density of states (DOS), shown in figure~\ref{dos}, is low at the Fermi level for states of both symmetry.
 Moreover, the peak in density of $e_g$ states is relatively far from the Fermi level (comparing, e.g., to $\alpha$-iron, where it plays an important role in formation of well-localized magnetic moments~\cite{alpha_iron2010,OurAlphaIgoshevKatanin,OurAlphaBelozerovKatanin}).
-As seen in figure~\ref{dos}, dynamical correlation effects considered in DMFT lead to a slight renormalization of states near the Fermi level, decreasing the distance to the $e_g$ peak to 1.1~eV compared to 1.4~eV in DFT.
-We also find that the DOS is weakly affected by pressure of 10~GPa.
+As seen in figure~\ref{dos}, dynamical correlation effects considered in DMFT lead to a slight renormalization of states near the Fermi level, decreasing the distance to the $e_g$ peak to 1.1~eV compared to 1.4~eV in DFT at ambient pressure.
+As seen in the bottom panel of figure 1, the shape of the DOS obtained within DFT+DMFT is weakly affected by pressure of 10~GPa, albeit a slight shift of the position of the peaks and broadening of the bandwidth is observed.

+In figure~\ref{fig:akw} we present momentum resolved spectral functions $A({\bf k},\nu)=-(1/\pi)\sum_m {\rm Im} G^{mm}_{\bf k}(\nu)$ where ${\bf k}$ is the momentum, $G_{\bf k}(\nu)$ is the one-particle Green's function, which is a matrix in the Wannier function space.
+The Green's function was obtained using the Wannier-projected Hamiltonian and self-energy continued to the real frequency axis using P\'ade approximants.
+One can see that near the Fermi level the spectral functions have a form of relatively narrow peaks, corresponding to well defined quasiparticles.